nintervik/2D-Particle-System/README.md

 - Optimized particle removing process
 - More error control when blitting textures on screen
 - Improved define names
-- Add xml extension to psystem_config file
+- Added xml extension to psystem_config file
 - Solved memory leaks in texture module
 - Vortex control through xml
 - Vortex method to switch it on or off for each emitter